National Volunteer Week

 National Volunteer Week – Karen’s Story

 Karen has been volunteering with Homeward Trust for 10 years.
-Her involvement with Homeward Trust began in 2010 where she volunteered as an “engager” informing people about the organization and the resources available.
-She has participated in several events since including Homeless Connect, Homeless Count, 20,000 Homes Campaign and Welcome Home.
-In addition to volunteering at Homeward Trust, Karen volunteers for PrayerWorks at St. Faith’s Church, community leagues, casino events for Central Lions and more.
+Her involvement began in 2010, when she volunteered as an “engager,” informing people about the organization and its resources.
+She has participated in several events since then, including Homeless Connect, Homeless Count, the 20,000 Homes Campaign, and Welcome Home.
+In addition to volunteering at Homeward Trust, Karen volunteers for PrayerWorks at St. Faith’s Church, community leagues, casino events for Central Lions, and more.

 What does volunteering mean to you?